jeheald23/meet/README.md

 <ul>
     <li>Given the user is viewing the list of events</li>
     <li>When the user selects the option to change the number of events displayed</li>
-    <li>Then the user should be able to specify a custom number of events to be shown</li>
-    <li>And the app should display the specified number of events accordingly</li>
+    <li>Then the app should display the specified number of events accordingly</li>
 </ul>

 <h2>Feature 4: Use the App When Offline</h2>